 Consortium partners in Bangladesh include SEEDS Technical Services; University of New South Wales; Centre for Research on the Epidemiology of Disasters (CRED); and the Asian Disaster Reduction and Response Network, a civil society network of 56 national NGOs from across the Asian region.

 THE TUKLAS LAB IN THE PHILIPPINES

 The Philippines TUKLAS Lab will identify innovative ideas and entrepreneurs across the country, to nurture, test and scale promising innovations.
-Managed by Plan International, the TUKLAS consortium** will establish four regional labs in the most disaster affected areas, keeping the priorities of the community at their core and encouraging ideas that meet the needs of vulnerable groups.
+Managed by Plan International, the TUKLAS consortium** comprises of four regional labs in the most disaster affected areas, keeping the priorities of the community at their core and encouraging ideas that meet the needs of vulnerable groups.
 The lab will give small grants to proposals selected in collaboration with community members.
-Proposals can be submitted now until the 30th November.

 Tuklas means “discover” in Tagalog and the acronym TUKLAS Tungo sa Kahandaan ng Pilipinas means “Towards Preparedness in the Philippines”.
 Consortium partners in this lab include Citizens’ Disaster Response Center, Action Against Hunger and Care.
 More information is on the TUKLAS Facebook page.